AdobeDocs/dynamic-media-classic.en/README.md

 # Adobe Dynamic Media Classic Documentation

-This is the repository for Adobe Dynamic Media Classic documentation.
+The Adobe Dynamic Media Classic documentation repository.

 Your contributions to the documentation are welcome.
 See the following resources: